 In April 2015, the Company's Board approved the ESPP, under which 600,000 shares of common stock were reserved for purchase by the Company's employees, and on May 21, 2015, the Company's stockholders approved the ESPP.
 Under the ESPP, employees may designate an amount not less than 1% but not more than 10% of their annual compensation for the purchase of Company shares.
 No more than 7,500 shares may be purchased by an employee under the ESPP during an offering period.
 An offering period shall be six months in duration commencing on or about January 1 and July 1 of each year.
-The exercise price of the purchase of 85% of the fair market of the common stock on the first business day of the offering period and 85% of the fair market value of the common stock on the applicable exercise date.
+The exercise price of the purchase option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and 85% of the fair market value of the common stock on the applicable exercise date.

-As of March 31, 2019, 343,753 shares of common stock remain available to be issued under the ESPP.
-As of March 31, 2019, employees have contributed \$173,167 through payroll withholdings to the ESPP for the current offering period.
+As of June 30, 2019, 257,988 shares of common stock remain available to be issued under the ESPP.
+As of June 30, 2019, employees have contributed \$318,589 through payroll withholdings to the ESPP for the current offering period.
+Shares will be deemed delivered on June 30, 2019 for the current offering period.